Everything you need to know...

 - Extend existing material practices in response to the needs of our rapidly changing world.

-Place emphasis on personal research, giving you the chance to develop your own interests and ideas in a challenging and supportive environment.
-Academic staff are design specialists, researchers and practitioners who will support you to expand your practice.
-This is an interdisciplinary Design Programme which promotes an ethos of social and cultural innovation.
+Placing emphasis on personal research, this course gives giving you the chance to develop your own interests and ideas in a challenging and supportive environment.
+Academic staff are design specialists, researchers and practitioners who will support you to expand your practice whilst developing an independent and autonomous approach.

 How you learn